carla-simulator/carla/Util/Docker/README.md

 ```

 ## Build Steps

 This section shows how to build the CARLA repository with Docker.

 ### Clone the CARLA Source Code

+Clone the Source Code and download the assets:

 ```sh
 CARLA_REPO=https://github.com/carla-simulator/carla